 Also remember that because med schools are so competitive, you never want to stop at just the bare minimum.
 You want to show med schools that you're motivated to learn as much about the health field as you can and that you'll be entering med school with a strong knowledge in a variety of subjects.

 Expect to take several science classes each semester in order to be fully prepared for med school.
 Examples of other classes you might take include genetics, public health, ethics, microbiology, human physiology, psychology, sociology, writing classes, and foreign language classes, to name a few.

-The MCAT is the exam pre-meds take.
-Much like you did with the SAT/ACT, you’ll send your MCAT scores to med schools to show them your mastery of different subject areas.
+The MCAT is the exam pre-med students take.
+Much like you did with the SAT/ACT, you'll send your MCAT scores to med schools to show them your mastery of different subject areas.
 The MCAT is a 7.5 hour test that includes four sections: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social, and Biological Foundations of Behavior; and Critical Analysis and Reasoning Skills.

 The average score on the MCAT is 500 (out of a total of 528 points), and the average score for students accepted into med school is around a 509, so you should aim for at least that.

 Almost every med school will expect you to have some sort of scientific research experience and/or experience volunteering at a hospital or other medical setting.
 This shows them you're committed to becoming a doctor and have the skills it takes to succeed as one.

 You may have needed letters of recommendation when you applied to college, and they're important for med school too.
 You'll likely need at least three letters of rec when you apply, often two from science teachers and one from a non-science teacher.